-Some of the most common visual impairments that can cause low vision include the following:
+Some of the most common eye disorders that can cause low vision include:

 - Age-Related Macular Degeneration (AMD/ARMD): AMD is a leading cause of vision loss among Americans over age 60.
 It accounts for nearly half of all low vision cases.
-It is caused when the part of the eye responsible for sharp, straight-on vision – the macula – breaks down and causes a loss of central vision.
+It is caused when the central part of the retina that provides sharp detail vision – the macula – is damaged and causes a loss of central vision.
 There are two types of AMD, wet and dry.
 Wet AMD is caused by the growth of abnormal blood vessels under the macula.
-Central vision loss occurs rapidly with wet AMD.
-In dry AMD, light-sensitive cells in the macula slowly break down, leading to a gradual loss of central vision.
+Central vision loss can occur rapidly from wet AMD.
+In dry AMD, light-sensitive cells in the macula slowly degenerate, leading to a gradual loss of central vision.

 - Diabetic Retinopathy: According to the National Eye Institute, more than 30 percent of Americans diagnosed with diabetes have some form of diabetic retinopathy.
-It is a major cause of blindness and is directly related to high blood sugar, which damages blood vessels.
-That damage affects the retina and can even lead to its detachment.
+It is a major cause of vision loss and is directly related to high blood sugar, which damages blood vessels.
+Diabetic retinopathy can damage both the central and peripheral parts of the retina.

 - Glaucoma: Glaucoma is the second leading cause of blindness in adults.
 Glaucoma causes the optic nerve’s fibers to degenerate producing changes to the visual field, and when severe or untreated, it can cause both blurred vision and tunnel vision.
 Vision changes from glaucoma occur slowly and usually with no warning signs or symptoms early in the disease.
 For many but not all, an increase in the intra-ocular pressure of the eye (IOP) is the first sign that there may be glaucoma.